Aditya122221/task-managemnt/Readme.md

-## 🎓 TubeAcademy

-* Developed a full-stack web application for a coaching institute, supporting three user roles: Admin, Teacher, and Student.
-* Implemented Admin functionalities to register students/teachers, manage salaries, and assign subjects.
-* Enabled Teachers to upload, edit, and delete educational videos for students.
-* Designed the Student experience to access and watch course videos seamlessly.
-* Created individual profile pages for all users, allowing them to update their information.
+## ✅ TaskMaster – Task Management App

+* Developed a full-stack task management system to help users create, update, and track tasks efficiently.

+* Users can view tasks, update status, and edit.

-* Built a secure authentication and authorization system for role-based access control.
+* Built secure authentication and authorization to control access.

-* Ensured a responsive and user-friendly UI using React and CSS.</li>
+* Created responsive and intuitive UI using React and CSS Modules.

+* Implemented RESTful APIs with Express.js and used MongoDB for persistent data storage.

 ## 🌐 Deployed Link